Ectoedemia atricollis

 Ectoedemia atricollis is a moth of the family Nepticulidae found in Asia and Europe.
 It was described by the English entomologist Henry Tibbats Stainton in 1857.

 Description

 The wingspan is 5–6 mm.
 Adults are on wing in June.Edward Meyrick describes it thus − Head ferruginous-orange, collar dark brown.
 Antennal eyecaps white.
 Forewings black a shining silvery sometimes interrupted fascia slightly beyond middle; outer half of cilia beyond a black line white.
 Hindwings grey.
 Larvae pale greenish; head and plate of 2 blackish.

 The larvae feed on Midland hawthorn (Crataegus laevigata), hawthorn (Crataegus monogyna), apple (Malus domestica), European crab apple (Malus sylvestris), medlar (Mespilus germanica), common pear (Pyrus communis), wild cherry (Prunus avium), cherry plum (Prunus cerasifera), damson (Prunus insititia), mahaleb cherry (Prunus mahaleb) and European bladdernut (Staphylea pinnata).
 They mine the leaves of their host plant.
-The mine consists of a full depth corridor that gradually widens into an irregular elliptic blotch.
-The corridor generally follows the leaf margin over a long distance.
-The frass is blackish brown in the corridor and black in the blotch.
-Pupation takes place outside of the mine.

 Distribution

 It is found from Scandinavia to the Pyrenees, Italy, and Romania and from Ireland to Ukraine and the Volga and Ural regions of Russia.
 It has also been recorded from Tajikistan, where it is probably an introduced species.